-An “open-source content management system written in PHP” may sound complicated, but really isn’t.
+An "open-source content management system written in PHP" may sound complicated, but really isn’t.
 Think of WordPress as a piece of software that's built just to make it easy to create and edit your own websites.
-You log into dashboard and from there you can create new pages, make blog posts, update your website’s visual appearance, and more.
+To get started, you log into your dashboard, and from there you can create new pages, make blog posts, update your website’s visual appearance, and more.

 The main advantage of WordPress is that you don’t need any coding skills to put your content online.
-It uses a database to store and organize the data you’ve input and a framework that handles everything on the fly.
+It uses a database to store and organize all of your data, from the content in your posts and pages to your user accounts and site URLs, and uses a framework that handles everything on the fly.
 This is what makes it such a fast, powerful tool for publishing online.

 When it comes to creating a new page on your site or a blog post, there’s little difference between the WordPress content editor and your typical desktop word processor.
 Type your text, add images, click “publish” and WordPress generates the HTML needed to appear online.